CALL FOR PAPERS

 - Written Paper and poster presentation

-If your proposal is accepted, the conference Think Tank will request a Presenter biography for each speaker / poster presenter including:
+Provide a Presenter biography for each speaker / poster presenter:

-- whether Presenter has previously spoken at a conference
+- indicate whether Presenter has previously spoken at a conference

 Include text and photo in document